jkunimune/nibasa/description.md

 - the letters "s”, "z”, and "c” never occur next to each other.
 - semivowels never appear adjacent to their corresponding vowel.
 - a word never ends with a voiced obstruent.
-- the vowel sequences “ei” and “ou” only appear at the ends of a syllables, and “eu” is never used.
+- the vowel sequence “eu” is never used.
 - roots typically contain no more than three syllables.

 while there is no minimum length for common roots,